Improve usability of search bar icons

 ok - actually i misunderstood the function of this, and thought it was a submit button at first.
 Agree now that I see how it works that it should not be a magnifying glass, because users will think it is a submit button and will be confused.

 some factors - on github, it is not a button directly attached to the search bar - so i don't think that anyone would push it and expect it to perform a search. i feel like as long as we attach it directly to the search bar, people will think that it is a submit button. and remember, this will also be used on mobile devices, where people expect buttons as inputs (though of course they can hit return on their virtual keyboards as well).

 I would propose that we change the icon - either

 c) to icon-bullseye

 AND if possible, separate this from the search bar. ie, give the icon a transparancy of about 80% and set it slightly to the right of the search bar. ideally, it could have a hover tooltip - or at least a label that will say "Advanced search" when a user hovers. note that this is closer to the github approach - clearly related to the search bar by proximity, but not attached to it in a way that makes it look like a submit button.

 It's a small change, but cognitively it makes a big difference.
 I didn't understand its intention immediately, and i think many of our users will think it's a submit button as well, regardless of the icon on it.

-#5 Updated by Jesús García Crespo over 5 years ago
+#5 Updated by Jesús García Crespo almost 6 years ago

 - Status changed from New to In progress